toledompm/devops-culture/docs/infrastructure/iam.md

 ## What is IAM?

-Is a permission system that regulates acces to AWS resources, helps the administrator define who can access what in an AWS account.
+Is a permission system that regulates access to AWS resources, helps the administrator define who can access what in an AWS account.

 Allows to assign permissions to groups of users or an specific user, permissions can give access of entire AWS Services, like EC2, ECS, RDS, etc,.
 Or even to one specific service.